Can I use Insights Discovery in Recruitment?15th Oct, 2012

 Every day managers are faced with challenges when trying to match candidates to an employment role.
 Employment law requires them to ensure that the selection process is fair, equitable and legal however human nature often leads them to select in their own image.
 The selection process can become a somewhat hit and miss affair.
 The hiring manager will have a range of information available about the candidate – CV, employment record, qualifications, reference checks, etc. – and should have a good understanding of the technicalities of the role, both the range of tasks, and the complexity of the key relationships.

 Insights Learning & Development Ltd believes that if the Insights Discovery profile is to be used in the selection process, an Insights Discovery Accredited Practitioner should administer the profile.
 Occasionally it may be reasonable that a hiring manager under significant guidance from the Accredited Practitioner could administer and use the Insights Discovery profile in the selection process.
 In these cases, hiring managers that are not Accredited would not be permitted to provide a ‘debrief’ of the full Discovery profile, including the graphs; they can utilize specific pages for use in the Interview process as identified.
-It is expected that the Applicant, should they desire a more thorough debrief of their Discovery profile (for example, they would like to understand what the Discovery graphs ‘mean’), would be offered time with the Accredited Practitioner.
+It is expected, as best practice, that the Applicant, should they desire a more thorough debrief of their Discovery profile (for example, they would like to understand what the Discovery graphs ‘mean’), would be offered time with the Accredited Practitioner.

 In all cases, it is mandatory that the Applicant whose Discovery Profile it is:

 - Have given prior permission to the Hiring Manager/Accredited Practitioner to review their Discovery Profile